ccnmtl/ctldjango/README.md

 From this point out, it's basic django development.
 You'll probably want to do a `./manage.py startapp` to create your own application within the project and so on.

+### AWS CodeBuild CD/CI Template files - Optional
+There are two files `buildspec.yml` and `buildspec-staging.yml` within this repository.
+This is an optional setup if you want to use AWS CodeBuild for deploying into the ECS stack.

+The `buildspec.yml` deploys to the production cluster and the `buildspec-staging.yml` builds into the staging cluster.

+More detail information on setting up the AWS ECS and AWS CodeBuild is within our Wiki documentation in the Runbook .